-The first tale, about the old runaway criminal (as inconsequential as it was), as well as a few moments in the third part (such as the hip hop sequence), were examples of the cohesion, the aesthetic rigour that this could have had.
+The first tale, about the old runaway criminal (as inconsequential as it was), as well as a few moments in the third part (such as the hip hop sequence), were examples of how interesting this could have been.
 In fact, inconsequential is the adjective that best describes it.
 What was the point?

 The second in the trilogy by director Miguel Gomes, this is the best one (for me).
 None of the stories feel too weak, although the first one suffers in comparison to the others, and the structure is even more intricate and at times akin to a wonderful puzzle box.